kyararozman/Phenotyping-pipeline/README.md

-For now no license so NOT free to use!

 Notebooks use DeepLabCut body pose estimation data.
 I used the labels nose, ear right and left, shoulder right and left and tailbase.